The robusTest package: two-sample tests revisited: Robust tests for testing correlation and independence

 \subsection{Kolmogorov--Smirnov statistic for testing independence}

-The context is the same as in the previous subsection: $(X_1,Y_1), \ldots, (X_n,Y_n)$ are independent copies of a couple $(X,Y)$ of real-valued random variables.
-We assume moreover that the variables $X$ and $Y$ are continuous.
+The context is the same as in the previous subsection: $(X_1,Y_1), \ldots, (X_n,Y_n)$ are independent copies of a couple $(X,Y)$ of real-valued random variables, and we assume that the variables $X$ and $Y$ are continuous.
 We want to test

 To answer this question, one can use the Kolmogorov-Smirnov statistic (as described for instance in Blum, Kiefer and Rosenblatt \cite{BKR})

 where

 It is clear that, under the hypothesis $H_0$: $X_i$ is independent of $Y_i$, the statistic $KS_n$ is distribution-free (since the variables are continuous, one can go back to the case where $X_i$ and $Y_i$ are uniformly distributed over $[0,1]$).
 On another hand, one can easily check that $KS_n$ is asymptotically equivalent to